pen-lang/pen/doc/src/references/language/types.md

 ## Functions

-A function is a set of operations with a list of arguments and a result.
+A function is a set of operations with arguments and a result.

-Functions represent not only pure computation but also "routines" which might execute side effects, such as I/O.
+Functions represent not only pure computation but may also execute side effects, such as I/O.

 ```pen
 \(number, number) number